shubhsherl/GSoC-Contribution-Leaderboard/README.md

 # RC_leaderboard

 Rocket.Chat Leaderboard for GSoC aspirants.
+Build using Django Framework in Python3.
-Register yourself and see your position on leaderboard based on the commits and PRs, submitted by you on any repo of Rocket.Chat.
+Register yourself and see your position on leaderboard based on the Commits, Issues and PRs, submitted by you on any repo of Rocket.Chat.

 Happy Coding.